-If you are thinking about walking the Camino de Santiago, we answer your questions to help you take the first Camino step.
-Here’s all you need to know about walking the Camino de Sanitago:
+If you are thinking about walking the Camino de Santiago, we are here to answer your questions and help you take the first Camino step.

 1. What is the Camino de Santiago?

-The Way of St James or Camino de Santiago is a network of trails across Europe.
+The Way of St James or the Camino de Santiago is a network of walking trails across Europe.
 All of these routes lead to the city of Santiago de Compostela in Galicia, North West of Spain.

-Pilgrims have been walking these trails since the Middle Ages, on their way to Santiago Cathedral, where the remains of St James are reputedly buried.
-Read more about the history of the trail here: History of the Camino de Santiago.
+Pilgrims have been walking these trails since the Middle Ages and they traditionally made the journey to Santiago Cathedral, where the remains of St James are reputedly buried.
+You can read more about the history of the trail here: History of the Camino de Santiago.

-Approximately 65% of all Compostela certificates issued by the Pilgrim Office in Santiago are awarded to pilgrims taking the Camino Frances.
-While it is the most popular route, there are many other Camino routes to choose from which we will discuss below.
+Approximately 65% of all Compostela certificates issued by the Pilgrim Office in Santiago are awarded to pilgrims walking the Camino Frances.
+While it is the most popular route, there are many other Camino routes you can choose from.

 2. Do I need to be religious to walk the Camino?

 No, you don’t have to be religious to walk the Camino.
 In fact, people from over 150 nationalities and many different backgrounds walk the Camino each year.

 Many do so for religious or spiritual reasons but more and more are walking the Camino for a unique experience, as a personal challenge or simply to take a break from everyday life.

 Statistics from the Pilgrim’s Office in Santiago showed that just 27% of pilgrims walked the Camino for religious reasons in 2020.
 Everyone has their own ‘Camino’ and each pilgrim their own reason to walk to Santiago, All of them as important as each other.